 You'll use the research we mentioned at the begining of this training, to help you Narrow Down Possible Slogans.

+The Best Slogans Are Easy To Remember; Differentiate Your Brand And Make People Feel Positive About Your Company.

+In Most Cases, They're Used In Two Main Ways:

 To Point Out Your Product's Biggest Advantage.